fraley/rota/howto/welcome.md

 # Details
 Invite for an event goes out a week in advance.
-Event time in invite is set to "scrimmage start".
+Event time in invite is set to "scrimmage start".<br/>
 "doors open" is always a half hour before "scrimmage start"

 REGULAR Tue: scrimmage 6:30am - 8:00am (doors open 6:00am).<br/>